alexocode/talks/social/compassionate-coding/compassionate-coding.md

 - Jira/Confluence/GitHub and of course

 ---
-# Code Reviews

----
-# Who here had a <br/> *negative experience* <br/> in code reviews?

-^
-Doesn't have to be @GCX
-hurt; left back a bad feeling; didn't feel quite right

-^
-A lot if it probably came from the other trying to be efficient

----
 ## The tech industry is about
 # Solving Problems
 ## in an efficient manner